WheteThunger/SpawnModularCar/README.md

 The spawn position is relative to the player so that they are on the driver side and within mount distance of the middle modules.

 ### Other commands
 - `/mycar fix` -- Fix your car.
 This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoLock` setting.
-If you were granted any of the `spawnmodularcar.engineparts.*` permissions, instead of engine parts being repaired, they will be replaced with the maximum quality you are allowed.
-Any engine parts already present of higher quality than you are allowed will be dropped to the ground.
+Engine parts will also be repaired.
+If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine parts are added, and lower quality parts are replaced with the maximum you quality you are allowed.
 - `/mycar fetch` -- Teleport your car to you in an upright position.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
 - `/mycar autolock` -- Toggles AutoLock.
 While ON, spawning your car will automatically create a lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one seating module.
 - `/mycar autofilltankers` -- Toggles AutoFillTankers.
-While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water.
-Any salt water in them will be removed.
+While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water, replacing any salt water already in them.
 - `/mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.

 ### Preset-related commands